HasanShaik2001/Airport-Authority-Analysis/README.md

 # Airport-Authority-Analysis

 ### Project Overview
-This project aims to provide the sales performance of an company called Walmart over the last 2 years.
-By analysing various aspects of data we seek to identify trends, make data-driven decisions and get deep understanding of the company's performance.
+This project aims to provide the performance of the airports in United Kingdoms over the past 10 years.
+By analysing various aspects of data we seek to identify trends, make data-driven decisions and get deep understanding of the performance of different airports in UK

 ### Data Sources
-Superstore Data :- The primary data file used for this analysis is named as " Superstore_ Data " .
-This file contains the detaled information about the sales of the company.
+Airport Data :- The primary data file used for this analysis is named as " Airport_ Data " .
+This file contains the detaled information about the airports in UK.

 ### Tools Used
 Jupyter Notebook [ Data Cleaning]